VashJuan/DiscoBox/README.md

 - Check out <contributing.md>

+### Color Optionss

+Colors defined by Adafruit Led Animation library Amber, Aqua, Blue, Cyan, Gold, Green, Jade, Magenta, Old lace, Orange, Pink, Purple, Red, Teal, White, Yellow

+Old lace = warm white Black or off RAINBOW is a list of colors to use for cycling through Includes, in order: red, orange, yellow, green, blue, and purple RGBW_WHITE_RGB is for RGBW strips to illuminate only the RGB diodes RGBW_WHITE_RGBW is for RGBW strips to illuminate the RGB and White diodes RGBW_WHITE_W is for RGBW strips to illuminate only White diode

 ### To update documentation

 `npm run compodoc` to regenerate the doc. `compodoc -s` to serve/view the doc at